 You can watch how it works - in my video WhereX Magic Methods for Fields and Dates.

-It's a free lesson from my online-course Eloquent: Expert Level.
+It's a lesson from my 2-hour online-course Eloquent: Expert Level.